MappedIn/ios/readme.md

 ## Roadmap
 *Short Term:*

+* Basic Analytics (basically just logging information so we can get a sense of SDK version usage in the real world)
 * Major coordinate system and MapView refactoring
 * Venue-wide coordinate system removing the need for Coordinate's to belong to specific Map's
 * Lock down the MapView API for 1.0 release
-* Path animation
 * MappedIn Events API
-* Basic Analytics (basically just logging information so we can get a sense of SDK version usage in the real world)
 * Directions improvements

 *Long Term:*